Clinical research and drug development accelerated via analytics

-At DIA, SAS will preview SAS® Clinical Enrollment Simulation Cloud – a cloud-native, SAS® Viya 4 solution – that enables life sciences and contract research organisations to simulate the outcome of the complex clinical trial enrollment process in a virtual world, resulting in faster, more strategic clinical trial enrollment plans.
+At DIA, SAS will preview SAS Clinical Enrollment Simulation Cloud – a cloud-native, solution based in SAS® Viya® 4 – that enables life sciences and contract research organizations to simulate the outcome of the complex clinical trial enrollment process in a virtual world, resulting in faster, more strategic clinical trial enrollment plans.

 The new SaaS offering – available later this year on the Microsoft Azure Marketplace – uses a powerful discrete event simulation analytical engine to model the clinical trial enrollment process as it evolves over time, facilitating improved insights to guide enrollment strategy and meet contracted patient targets.

 “SAS Clinical Enrollment Simulation Cloud is highly differentiated from traditional methodologies for predicting trial enrollment,” said Jim Box, Life Sciences Principal Data Scientist at SAS.
-“The technology helps life sciences organisations reduce timelines, minimise costs, and gain greater insight to inform clinical enrollment planning and rescue.”
+“The technology helps life sciences organizations reduce timelines, minimize costs, and gain greater insight to inform clinical enrollment planning and rescue.”

 While the current clinical development research model can be an obstacle to the creation of safe, cost-effective therapies, the COVID-19 pandemic and other events set the stage for disruption in clinical trials.

-“The silver lining of the pandemic for the life sciences industry is the acceleration of digital transformation and modernisation of clinical research,” said Simon Tilley, Health and Life Sciences Product Director at SAS.
-“We experienced widespread adoption of innovative approaches, such as decentralised clinical trials for the development of new vaccines.”
+“The silver lining of the pandemic for the life sciences industry is the acceleration of digital transformation and modernization of clinical research,” said Simon Tilley, Health and Life Sciences Product Director at SAS.
+“We experienced widespread adoption of innovative approaches, such as decentralized clinical trials for the development of new vaccines.”

-“While the business benefits of modernising clinical research include significant cost savings, efficiency improvements, accelerated time to regulatory approval and faster time to market, it is patients that stand to gain the most from clinical trial innovation.”
+“While the business benefits of modernizing clinical research include significant cost savings, efficiency improvements, accelerated time to regulatory approval and faster time to market, it is patients who stand to gain the most from clinical trial innovation.”

-For more about clinical trial modernization and transformation, view the SAS whitepaper “Decentralised clinical trials: From evolution to revolution.”
+For more about clinical trial modernization and transformation, see the SAS white paper Decentralized Clinical Trials: From Evolution to Revolution.